scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

 One of the first things a scientist in a data-intensive field hears about statistics is that there are two different approaches: frequentism and Bayesianism.
 Despite their importance, many researchers never have opportunity to learn the distinctions between them and the different practical approaches that result.

 This paper seeks to synthesize the philosophical and pragmatic aspects of this debate, so that scientists who use these approaches might be better prepared to understand the tools available to them.
-Along the way we will explore the fundamental philosophical divergence of frequentism and Bayesianism, explore the practical aspects of how this divergence affects data analysis, and discuss the ways that these practices may affect scientific results.
+Along the way we will explore the fundamental philosophical disagreement between frequentism and Bayesianism, explore the practical aspects of how this disagreement affects data analysis, and discuss the ways that these practices may affect the interpretation of scientific results.

-This paper is written for scientists who may have picked up some statistical knowledge along the way, but who may not fully appreciate the philosophical differences between frequentist and Bayesian approaches and the effect these differences have on both the computation and interpretation of statistical results.
-Because this passing statistics knowledge is generally leans toward frequentist principles, this paper will go into more depth on the details of Bayesian rather than frequentist approaches.
+This paper is written for scientists who have picked up some statistical knowledge along the way, but who may not fully appreciate the philosophical differences between frequentist and Bayesian approaches and the effect these differences have on both the computation and interpretation of statistical results.
+Because this passing statistics knowledge generally leans toward frequentist principles, this paper will go into more depth on the details of Bayesian rather than frequentist approaches.
 Still, it is not meant to be a full introduction to either class of methods.
 In particular, concepts such as the likelihood are assumed rather than derived, and many advanced Bayesian and frequentist diagnostic tests are left out in favor of illustrating the most fundamental aspects of the approaches.
 For a more complete treatment, see, e.g. [Wasserman2004]_ or [Gelman2004]_.

 The Disagreement: The Definition of Probability